IZSAM-StatGIS/spotting_cp_satellite/README.md

-This repository contains the code described in the **Spotting Culex pipiens from Satellite: modeling environmental suitability in central Italy with Sentinel-2 and Deep Learning methods** scientific paper.
+This repository contains the code described in the **Spotting Culex pipiens from Satellite: modeling environmental suitability in central Italy with Sentinel-2 and Deep Learning methods** scientific paper for EO data download and preprocessing.

 ### Prepare the environment

 ##### VS Code DevContainer
 The most convenient way to run the scripts is to use the provided container, which automatically sets up the python environment required for the code to function properly.
 To launch the devcontainer, you will need:
  * Docker Desktop (or Rancher)